Saturday Arts Social

 Upcoming Programmes:

-10 May - TDC69/TypeHere Artist Talk with Kaan Hinni, Lloyd Osborne and Shabnam Shiwan
+10 May - TDC69 and TypeHere Artist Talk with Kaan Hinni, Lloyd Osborne and Shabnam Shiwan

-24 May - Artist Talk and Writing with Ed Cruickshank
+24 May - Love Notes: In Conversation with Ed Cruikshank

 Drop-in sessions, registrations are not required.
 Free for ages 60+.